bbauska/UofM-Inter-with-JavaScript/readme.md

 All right, let&apos;s go back and try this one more time.
-All right, let&apos;s start refreshing again and see if we get that same error or if I&apos;m able to get a picture of **Munising** to show up, there it is right there.
-So just to double check, I&apos;m going to go in, and now I can see that the **images/munising.jpg** is correct, okay?
-Hopefully this demo shows you that there are some real-world applications to you applying JavaScript to your page.
+All right, let&apos;s start refreshing again and see if we get that same error or if I&apos;m able to get a picture of <b>Munising</b> to show up, there it is right there.
+So just to double check, I&apos;m going to go in, and now I can see that the
+<b>images/munising.jpg</b> is correct, okay?
+Hopefully this demo shows you
+that there are some real-world applications to you applying JavaScript to your page.
 And it only takes few lines of code to do something that will make your page a little bit more unique.
-So have some fun with this and get your hands dirty, use that **Inspect Element**, and good luck.
+So have some fun with this and get your hands dirty, use that <b>Inspect Element</b>, and good luck.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch4-02">4.02 Code With Me: Using LightBox (9:48)</h2>